fatshotty/mysql_node_orm/Readme.md

 Mysql_node_orm adds some simple features as ActiveRecord does.

-I want to explain that it is not completed.
-But I'm working on it and  I would to expand it also with your help.
+I'm working on it and I would to expand it also with your help.

 So, do not hesitate to contact me for any question or doubts